Ruth Kelly, Chair

 The Society’s staff are based in our offices in London, Edinburgh and Cardiff.

-In early January, we were delighted to welcome our new Lakeman Fellow, Peter Smart to the team.
+In early January, we said goodbye to our Lakeman Fellow, Peter Smart who completed his year-long placement with us.
+Peter contributed to numerous reports, events and blogs during his placement and made a fantastic contribution to our work.
 The Lakeman Fellowship for Diversity in Politics is a unique work and training opportunity for those under-represented in UK politics.
 It’s a year-long paid placement which aims to provide tailored support to someone who has a passion for politics, particularly those from ethnic minority and working-class backgrounds.

 Thank you to all our staff for their hard work and dedication.